Justin Fields: Pre-draft

-Chicago Bears (2021–2023)
+Chicago Bears

 2021 season

 Fields was selected 11th overall in the 2021 NFL draft by the Chicago Bears, who traded up with the New York Giants in exchange for the 20th overall pick, their fifth-round pick in 2021, and their first and fourth-round picks in 2022.
 A top quarterback prospect in the draft, Fields was one of five taken in the first round.
 He signed his four-year rookie contract, worth $18.8 million fully guaranteed, on June 10, 2021.

 Although Fields was named the second-string quarterback behind Andy Dalton, he made his NFL debut in the season opener against the Los Angeles Rams, taking the field on four plays.
 He scored a five-yard rushing touchdown and completed two passes for 10 yards in the 34–14 defeat.
 After Dalton suffered a knee injury in Week 2 against the Cincinnati Bengals, Fields entered the game in the third quarter.
 Fields completed 6 of 13 passes for 60 yards with one interception, while also rushing for 31 yards, as the Bears won 20–17.
 With Dalton sidelined from his injury, Fields was named the starter in the following week's matchup against the Cleveland Browns.
 His starting debut saw him sacked 9 times, 4.5 of which were delivered by defensive end Myles Garrett, while completing 6 of 20 passes for 68 yards.
 The Bears, who finished with 47 yards of offense, lost 26–6.